redpeacock78/tw-search-retweet-bot-archive/README.md

   - [GNU Make](https://www.gnu.org/software/make/)

 - #### ⚙ Setup
-  You can either `git clone` this repository or [download](https://github.com/redpeacock78/tw-search-retweet-bot/archive/refs/heads/master.zip) and unzip it.
+  You can either `git clone` this repository or [download](https://github.com/redpeacock78/tw-search-retweet-bot/releases/latest) and unzip it.
-  Create an `.env` file in the root directory and write the various settings as follows
+  Create an `.env` file in the root directory and write the various settings as follows.
   ```bash
   # Twitter API Key
   CONSUMER_KEY='xxxxxxxxxxxxxxxxxxxxx'